Leontine Hippius

-Leontine Hippius (1868 – after 1941) was an Estonian politician.
+Leontine Hippius (born 23 July [O.S.
+4 August] 1868 in Jakobstadt, Courland Governorate; now Jēkabpils, Latvia) was an Estonian politician.

 During World War I, she was a member of the Estl.
 Damenkomitee d.
 R. K., for the care of Estonian prisoners of war in Germany and Austria-Hungary, and a society for the care of Baltic-German prisoners, among others.

 From 1917 to 1939, she was a member of the council of the governmental Estonian public welfare committee.

-She was arrested and taken away in 1941 and never heard from again.
+She was arrested in 1941 and subsequently disappeared, with no further record of her fate.